OfficeDev/Copilot-for-M365-Samples/samples/cext-trey-research/README.md

-# Trey Research Copilot extension
+# Trey Research Copilot extension (anonymous version)

 Trey Research is a fictitious consulting company that supplies talent in the software and pharmaceuticals industries.
 The vision for this demo is to show the full potential of Copilot extensions in a relatable business environment.

-NOTE: The services needed to use this sample are in private preview only
+> NOTE: The services needed to use this sample are in private preview only

+> NOTE: This version of the Trey Research sample doesn't do authentication, but may be useful for demos and experimentation.
+We plan to release an authenticated version shortly.

 ### Prompts that work

   * what trey projects am i assigned to?
-    (NOTE: When authentication is "none" or "API key", the logged in user is assumed to be consultant "Avery Howard".
-When OAuth is enabled, the logged in user is mapped to user ID 1 in the database, so you will have Avery's projects, etc.)
+    (NOTE: In this "anonymous" version of the sample, the user is assumed to be consultant "Avery Howard".
+If Copilot decides to request information using your real name, the request will fail.
+Unless your name happens to be "Avery Howard".)
   * what trey projects is domi working on?
   * do we have any trey consultants with azure certifications?
   * what trey projects are we doing for relecloud?